MicrosoftDocs/quantum-docs/articles/overview-resources-estimator.md

 ## Target parameters

-The Resource Estimator computes the estimation of resources, such the number of qubits, the run time and the power consumption, which would be required to implement a given quantum algorithm using a given qubit technology and with a fixed set of architectural choices.
+The Resource Estimator computes the estimation of resources, such the number of qubits and the run time, which would be required to implement a given quantum algorithm using a given qubit technology and with a fixed set of architectural choices.
 Therefore, the Resource Estimator takes a set of inputs, with pre-defined values to easily get you started:

 - A physical qubit model, `qubitParams`, which are the properties of the underlying physical qubits.